 You’ve hired your new talent – this is an exciting step in the growth of your business!

-To ensure your new talent beds in the company, we recommend creating a robust onboarding program.
-This is especially important when hiring remote staff, as they need to feel integrated into the company and involved in the company, despite working from a different location.
+We recommend creating a robust onboarding program to ensure your new talent beds in the company.
+This is especially important when hiring remote staff, as they need to feel integrated and involved in the company despite working from a different location.

-To support this, you should foster cross-border collaboration and communication, keeping in regular contact with your new hire to ensure they have everything they need and are settling into the company smoothly.
+To support this, you should foster cross-border collaboration and communication, keeping in regular contact with your new hires to ensure they have everything they need and are settling into the company smoothly.

 8) Manage and Retain Global Talent